SahilGogna/Ds-Algo/Foundation/readme.md

 64. Remove duplicates from a sorted Linked List

 ## Generic Trees:
-65: Constructing a generic tree, printing, counting size of a generic tree, maximum in a generic tree, height of a generic tree
+65. Constructing a generic tree,printing, counting size of a generic tree, maximum in a generic tree, height of a generic tree
 66. pre order and post order traversal
 67. Level order traversal
 68. Level Order traversal - line wise